v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/keyword-queries-and-search-conditions.md

 kind:im
 ```

 Note the previous search query will also return chats from Microsoft Teams.
-To prevent this, you can narrow the search results to inlude only Skype for Business conversations by using the following keyword query:
+To prevent this, you can narrow the search results to include only Skype for Business conversations by using the following keyword query:

 ```
 kind:im AND subject:conversation